kaitakww/yeehaw/README.md

 # yeehaw
 A CLI Peer2Peer messenger with AES-256 encryption.
-Done for a university project.
+Made with Python for a university project.

 📃Pending features:
 	Adding secure key exchange (such as Diffie-Hellman, Pre-shared and ...),